Sarah Bush Lincoln

 Sarah Bush Lincoln (formerly Johnston; December 13, 1788 – April 12, 1869) was the second wife of Thomas Lincoln and stepmother of Abraham Lincoln.
 She was born in Kentucky to Christopher and Hannah Bush.
-She married her first husband, Daniel Johnston, in 1806, and they had three children.
-Daniel Johnston died in 1816, and in 1819, she married widower Thomas Lincoln, joining his family with her three children.
+Lincoln married her first husband, Daniel Johnston, in 1806, and they had three children.
+Daniel died in 1816, and she married widower Thomas Lincoln three years later, joining his family with her three children.

 Early life

 Sarah Bush was born December 13, 1788, in Hardin County, Kentucky, the third daughter to Hannah Davis (1745–1835) and Christopher Bush (1735–1813).
-Christopher Bush, a settler of Dutch ancestry, was a financially well-off slave patrol captain.
+Christopher, a settler of Dutch ancestry, was a financially well-off slave patrol captain.
 Described as "a stirring, industrious man," he owned more than two thousand acres of Kentucky land.
 The Bushes moved with their nine children to Elizabethtown, Kentucky, when Sarah was two years old.
 As a child, Sarah prided herself on her appearance and keeping up with the latest fashion.
 She had blue-gray eyes and was light complexioned.
 Sarah has been described as proud, energetic, hard working, neat, and possessing good sense.

 Her brother Isaac (1779–1827) sold Thomas Lincoln the Sinking Stream Farm.

 Marriage and family

 Daniel Johnston

 Sarah Bush married Daniel Johnston (1782–1816) on March 13, 1806.
-The Johnstons were parents to three children: John, Elizabeth and Matilda.
+They had three children: John, Elizabeth, and Matilda.

 The Johnstons struggled financially throughout their marriage, having little or no taxable property and debts that Daniel's brothers sometimes settled.
 In 1814, Daniel obtained the position of county jailer, which included living quarters for the family within the jailhouse.
 Sarah became the cook and cleaner for the jail.
 In addition, the couple performed cleaning services for the courthouse.
 In 1816, Daniel died of cholera during an epidemic.
 Thereafter, Sarah seems to have recovered financially somewhat; she purchased a cabin that had previously been owned by Samuel Haycraft, furnished it with luxurious furnishings, and sent one of her daughters to a private school.